Georgia Land Lotteries

 The Georgia land lotteries were an early nineteenth century system of land redistribution in Georgia.
-Under this system, white male citizens could register for a chance to win lots of land that had (and in most cases recently) been taken from the Muscogee and the Cherokee Nation.
+Under this system, settlers could register for a chance to win lots of land that had been appropriated by the State of Georgia or the Federal government from the Muscogee Nation and the Cherokee Nation.
 The lottery system was utilized by the State of Georgia between the years 1805 and 1833 “to strengthen the state and increase the population in order to increase Georgia's power in the House of Representatives.”
 Although some other states used land lotteries, none were implemented at the scale of the Georgia contests.
+The Georgia Land Lotteries were generally restricted to free white men, with special rules relating to soldiers, widows, and children.

-Land Spaces
+Land areas

 Land lots were surveyed in five different sizes based on the perceived quality of the land.
 In 1805, land lots were 202.5 acre and 490 acre.
 In 1807, land lots were 202.5 acre.
 In 1820, land lots were 250 acre and 490 acre.
 In 1821, land lots were 202.5 acre.
 In the 1832 Land Lottery area, land lots were 160 acre, while in the 1832 Gold Lottery area, land lots were 40 acre.

 History of system

 Prior to 1803, Georgia distributed land via a headright system.
 Though designed to prohibit corruption, the system actually encouraged it.
 During early administration, the government abused this system and created what today is generally known as the Yazoo land scandal.
 The much-abused "headright" system resulted in the adoption of the lottery system in May 1803, under governor John Milledge.
 The first lottery occurred in 1805.
 For each person subscribing to a lottery, a ticket was placed in the barrel or wheel.
 Since each lottery was over-subscribed, tickets were added to compensate for the over-subscription.

-In October 1831, Georgia voters went to the polls to vote between Governor George Gilmer who wished to reserve the Cherokee land, which contained several gold mines, for the State of Georgia, in order to pay for government projects and reduce taxes, and Wilson Lumpkin, who strongly supported giving away the lands (in what would become the State's last three land lotteries).
+In October 1831, Georgia voters went to the polls to vote between Governor George Gilmer and Wilson Lumpkin.
+Gilmer wished to reserve the Cherokee land, which contained several gold mines, for the State of Georgia in order to pay for government projects and reduce taxes.
+Lumpkin strongly supported giving away the lands (in what would become the State's last three land lotteries).